rizalmohdnor/github-intro-section1-asyrafpro/README.md

-# :wave: The Basics of GitHub
+# :wave: The Basics of GitHub by Sir Rizal

+## Name: Muhammad Amirul Asyraf bin Mohd Kamal
+## Matric No: 2115565

 ## 🤓 Course overview and learning outcomes